Writing a good dissertation

 1. Figure out who will be reading your dissertation.
 This is crucial.
 Your dissertation isn’t a blog or a diary or a haiku.
 It is a scientific document used for communication.
 It may even be put into an online repository so that other scientists can read it in the future.
 It is a serious thing.
 In the short term, your dissertation will be read and evaluated by one or more people who have specific expertise and specific expectations.
 It could be just one person who marks it, but more often in the UK, dissertations are double-marked.
 Try to find out at least what field the double-marker will be in if you can and whether they are likely to be an expert on the topic.
 This is important both for writing a good dissertation (because “goodness” is relative to the audience) and also for getting a good grade (because in this case your audience is judging you).

-In addition to knowing your readers’ area of expertise, it’s important to understand your relationship with your advisor because this determines a lot about how your day-to-day work itself will be structured, and it will also influence aspects of the optimal writing strategy.
+In addition to knowing your readers’ area of expertise, it’s important to understand your relationship with your supervisor because this determines a lot about how your day-to-day work itself will be structured, and it will also influence aspects of the optimal writing strategy.
 These fall into three basic categories and there are pros and cons to each.
 The key thing is for you to get ahead of this and understand who you are working with, ideally – if your program works this way – while you have some freedom to select who you want to work with.

 – Coaching.
-If you have a coaching (or apprenticeship) relationship, your advisor thinks of you as contributing to her own research agenda.
-Your advisor probably helped you come up with the idea, design the studies, maybe gave you a lot of feedback on your statistical analyses or literature suggestions.
-Your advisor might have come up with an idea with you together, but probably gave you a lot of feedback (likely much of it negative) on your early ideas, before settling on something you both found interesting.
-Because your advisor thinks of your dissertation as part of her research, she doesn’t necessarily think of working with you as “teaching time” (which professors usually try to limit to their contract) but instead may think of it as her “research time,” and that working with you is an investment in her own research.
+If you have a coaching (or apprenticeship) relationship, your supervisor thinks of you as contributing to her own research agenda.
+Your supervisor probably helped you come up with the idea, design the studies, maybe gave you a lot of feedback on your statistical analyses or literature suggestions.
+Your supervisor might have come up with an idea with you together, but probably gave you a lot of feedback (likely much of it negative) on your early ideas, before settling on something you both found interesting.
+Because your supervisor thinks of your dissertation as part of her research, she doesn’t necessarily think of working with you as “teaching time” (which professors usually try to limit to their contract) but instead may think of it as her “research time,” and that working with you is an investment in her own research.
 Thus, she may gladly spend quite a bit more time with you than she is contractually obliged to.
-Your advisor might have strong opinions about every little thing in your dissertation and you can/should ask.
+Your supervisor might have strong opinions about every little thing in your dissertation and you can/should ask.
 However, there is a good chance she doesn't care much about the formal rules – and her opinion about this counts the most, especially if she is the only person grading you.

 – Cheerleading.
-If you have a cheerleading relationship, your advisor isn’t thinking of your dissertation as part of her research, but is eager for you to do the best you can and to contribute expertise in whatever ways she can.
-Typically your advisor won’t be an expert on the particular subject you are studying and will encourage (or likely require) you come up with your own idea, perhaps with some feedback.
-By the time you’re done, you should know more about the topic than your advisor does; if you don’t, it is unlikely you wrote a good dissertation.
-This kind of advisor may well be generous with her time – not because it’s her research, but because she is nice and wants to help.
+If you have a cheerleading relationship, your supervisor isn’t thinking of your dissertation as part of her research, but is eager for you to do the best you can and to contribute expertise in whatever ways she can.
+Typically your supervisor won’t be an expert on the particular subject you are studying and will encourage (or likely require) you come up with your own idea, perhaps with some feedback.
+By the time you’re done, you should know more about the topic than your supervisor does; if you don’t, it is unlikely you wrote a good dissertation.
+This kind of supervisor may well be generous with her time – not because it’s her research, but because she is nice and wants to help.
 But the amount of help she is able to give may be modest, compared to the coaching model.
 You may have to figure a lot out by yourself.
-It’s possible that your advisor will care about formal rules quite a bit, since that is a concrete aspect of your work that she can advise you on.
+It’s possible that your supervisor will care about formal rules quite a bit, since that is a concrete aspect of your work that she can advise you on.

 – Refereeing.
-If you have a refereeing relationship, your advisor thinks of herself as helping to keep score and keeping you within the rules of the game.
+If you have a refereeing relationship, your supervisor thinks of herself as helping to keep score and keeping you within the rules of the game.
 Many universities and departments allocate specific numbers of workload hours to each faculty member for each dissertation; for example, a total of 4 hours of scheduled meeting time is common, plus some time allocated to written feedback and grading.
 Referees will want to keep to these hours, in part because she thinks of the advising relationship as more transactional and professional and in part because she may think it is unfair to exceed this allotment.
 You are going to be largely on your own, although referees will do their best to answer your specific questions within the allotted time constraints.
 They may or may not have specific expertise in the topic area of your dissertation, but when they are grading your work they are likely to pay a lot of attention to whether the formal requirements are satisfied.

 Why do you need to figure this out?
-Because the dynamic will be very different depending on which kind of advisor you have.
+Because the dynamic will be very different depending on which kind of supervisor you have.
 If you have any choice about which one to take, meet with a few options and try to figure out which kind of relationship they tend to have with their dissertation students.
 It’s usually not hard to tell how much someone knows about a topic, how excited they are to help you, and how they view their obligations toward students.
 Ask them how they typically work with students, how often they want to meet, who typically comes up with the ideas, whether they like to publish with their students, and so on.
 There’s no right or wrong choice necessarily, because some students would rather come up with their own ideas (and maybe have more trouble executing them) and others would rather have an expert help them a lot with the idea part (but then maybe learn more technical skills one-on-one).

 2. Figure out how diligently you must follow “the rules.”
-In addition to shaping the dynamics of your project, what kind of advisor you have will very much shape the dynamics of your writing.
+In addition to shaping the dynamics of your project, what kind of supervisor you have will very much shape the dynamics of your writing.
 Some people care more about the “rules” than others.
 Personally, I am reasonable and fairly flexible.
 I want your dissertation to be good and when I mark it, there will be a correlation of +1.0 between how good it is and how good of a mark it gets (though do remember that most dissertations are double-marked).

-Many advisors are not as flexible as I am.
+Many supervisors are not as flexible as I am.
 They will care about things like whether you follow the formatting, whether your dissertation is the right length, whether you have enough references, and so on.
 Now, these things do matter up to a point.
 But they are important not in themselves but as signs of deeper problems.
 If you are not formatting your dissertation consistently, that’s sloppy.
 Sloppy writing is usually a signal of sloppy thinking and sloppy science.
 If you are writing something way too short, you’re not including enough ideas; and if you’re writing something too long, you’re not writing concisely.
 If you don’t have enough references, you’re not connecting your work to the current state of knowledge.
 These are all objectively bad things.